-In my book, Refresh Your Garden Design with Color, Texture and Form I write a lot about using a plant’s subtle details to create unusual color echoes in the garden.
+In my book, Refresh Your Garden Design with Color, Texture and Form, I write a lot about using a plant’s subtle details to create unusual color echoes in the garden.
 Euphorbias are some of my favorites to use for this purpose.

 Euphorbia martinii ‘Ascot Rainbow’

 Not only are the stems and foliage of this variety tinged with soft shades of pink and yellow, but its flower bracts are just as colorful.

 Euphorbia amygdaloides ‘Purpurea’

-I’m not talking about literal motion, like the swaying grass on a breezy day, but a plant that gives the illusion of movement without any breeze whatsoever.
+I’m not talking about literal motion, like a swaying grass on a windy day, but a plant that gives the illusion of movement without any breeze whatsoever

 Euphorbia myrsinites is one of my favorites for this purpose, creating twirly excitement wherever you plant it.

-Once the blooms are spent, just prune it to the ground and it’ll quickly push out new growth again over and over again throughout the year.
+Once the blooms are spent, just prune it to the ground, and it’ll quickly push out new growth again over and over again throughout the year.

-Euphorbia ‘Glacier Blue’
+Euphorbia ‘Glacier Blue’ & ‘Tasmanian Tiger’